MichaelMarboe/HaikuGenerator/README.md

   3. Function to reroll a single word (which will **not** reroll syntactical structure) - see replaceLine() in script.js
   4. Functions for DOM manipulation are also available - see clearLineDOM(), pushLineToDOM() in script.js

-**Possible additional features:**
+## Possible additional features

+These features would be cool to have and I plan to develop them if I ever have the time again.

-  1.**Theme selector:** Function to select another theme of words than winter.
+  **1.Theme selector:** Function to select another theme of words than winter.
 New word lists would be needed but many could be recycled.
-  2. **Automatic conjugation:** Right now, conjugated forms of verbs are kept as separate word lists, but functions could be written.
+  **2. Automatic conjugation:** Right now, conjugated forms of verbs are kept as separate word lists, but functions could be written.
 But, it will be challenging and some words might have to be excluded.
-  3.

-**Limitations & Challenges:**
+  **3. Optional syntax selection:** A feature to allow users to pass sequences of sentence syntax to the program, for example "Generate a sentence that has 1 verb, 2 adverbs and... in this order...".

+## Limitations & Challenges:

+A range of limitations and challenges still exist.

-The generator does not concern with whether or not the generated senses are non-sensical or not.
+  1. The generator does not concern with whether or not the generated senses are non-sensical or not.
 It aims to handle sentence syntax, not sense.
 This is both to   reduce scope but also intentional - after all, it's poetry. :-)
+  2. Currently, the generation of lines is limited by predefined syntax that has to be typed in manually in the code.
+This could be automated or at least made         simpler.
+  3. Syllables in words need to be counted before words are added to the arrays.
+This is quite a chore and there's a lot of room for error.

+## Code information

+The code consists of a long list of arrays that contain different types of words with seperate lists for conjunctions.

 CHALLENGES: